raphael-proust/OGL-SRD5/pages/04.races/default.md

 **_Alignment._** Gnomes are most often good.
 Those who tend toward law are sages, engineers, researchers, scholars, investigators, or inventors.
 Those who tend toward chaos are minstrels, tricksters, wanderers, or fanciful jewelers.
 Gnomes are good-hearted, and even the tricksters among them are more playful than vicious.

-**_Size._** Gnomes are between 3 and 4 feet tall and average about 40 pounds.
+**_Size._** Gnomes are between 90cm and 120cm tall and average about 40 pounds.
 Your size is Small.

-**_Speed._** Your base walking speed is 25 feet.
+**_Speed._** Your base walking speed is 7.5m.

 **_Darkvision._** Accustomed to life underground, you have superior vision in dark and dim conditions.
-You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
+You can see in dim light within 18m of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.

 **_Gnome Cunning._** You have advantage on all Intelligence, Wisdom, and Charisma saving throws against magic.